seb26/seb26.github.io/_posts/2019-04-21-mhl-compare.md

 I chose to make the default printed output to be brief and short, only a tally-number list of what's different, so you can quickly make a conclusion from it.
 A `--verbose` option exists to actually list the files and show in detail what attributes are different.

+## Download mhl-compare

+You can find the latest binary for Mac, and the source code at the [repository on GitHub](https://github.com/seb26/mhl-compare).

 ## Techniques learned in Python

 * Parsing XML files